 A save file dialog will open.
 Choose a name for the Peak View document which will be created from the processing, and click Save.

-Results and picked peaks will be available for manual browsing in the chromatogram pane on the right
+Results and picked peaks will be available for manual browsing in the chromatogram pane on the right.

 Use the protein and peptide boxes to select which protein and peptide you are viewing, and the Current Sample drop down menu to select the file.
 This allows you to browse through all the chromatograms as you would in Skyline.
 You can also see the spectrum at a given point by clicking on it in the chromatogram window.